velaco/velaco.github.io/_posts/2017-07-24-rtgraph-example.md

 ---
 layout: post
-title: RtGraph Example - Observing How Far a Tweet Spreads Thanks to Retweeters
+title: RtGraph Example - Graphing How a Tweet Can Spread Among Retweeters
 authors: Aleksandar Ratesic
 excerpt_separator: <!--more-->
 ---

-*Note: Even though it's published, this article is still under review.*

 “How far can users' tweets spread thanks to their followers' retweets?”
 I asked myself one day.
+It's important to note that I was thinking in terms of degrees of separation rather than geographic distances.
+For example, if one of your followers retweets something you wrote, their followers will see that tweet and are now two steps away from you.
+If one of them does not follow you, but decides to retweet it further, their followers will be three steps away from you.
+And so on...

 To satisfy my curiosity, I wrote an R script that would allow me to graph the relationships between an author of a tweet and its retweeters.
 The script I used in this example is available at the [RtGraph repository](https://github.com/velaco/rtgraph){:target="blank"}. <!--more-->

 ## Selecting a Tweet

 In some alternate universe, a popular version of me has a large and active Twitter following.
-However, that’s not the case in this universe, so I had to use an account belonging to another person or organization for this example.
-The code is written in R using [RStudio](https://www.rstudio.com/){:target="blank"}, so I thought it would be appropriate to use one of the tweets from their account.
+However, that’s not the case in this universe, so I had to use an account belonging to another person or organization to carry out this example.
+I wrote the script using [RStudio](https://www.rstudio.com/){:target="blank"}, so I thought it would be appropriate to use one of the tweets from their account.

-Twitter’s REST API allows you to collect 100 of the most recent retweets and retweeters, so I took a look through their timeline to find a tweet with more than 100 retweets for the analysis.
+Twitter’s REST API allows you to collect 100 of the most recent retweets and retweeters, so I looked through their timeline to find a tweet with more than 100 retweets for the analysis.
 Here it is:

 ![Tweet Selection]({{ site.baseurl }}/images/rt-graph/tweetContent.png)

-The script asks for the number (ID) of the tweet, which is found in the URL of the tweet:
+The script needs the number (ID) of the tweet, which is found in the URL of the tweet:

 ![Tweet ID]({{ site.baseurl }}/images/rt-graph/tweetURL.png)

 ## Data Collection and Output

 Once the script has a valid tweet ID to work with, it collects the IDs of the author's followers, the IDs of retweeters, and the IDs of each retweeter's followers.

-Although the tweet at the time of writing had 191 retweets, 98 user IDs were collected.
+Although this tweet had 191 retweets at the time, only 98 user IDs were received.
 Seven users were not found (404 error) when a list of their followers was requested, so the final number of retweeters included in the graph was 91.
-Seventy-four of those users followed RStudio on Twitter.
+Seventy-one of those users followed RStudio on Twitter.

 The script stores the retweeters' and their followers' IDs as a dataset of edges.
 In this example, the original dataset contained 32,913 edges.
 However, my aim was to plot only the relationships between retweeters, so for the final edge graph, the script selects only those edges that connect two retweeters.
 That brings the number of edges down to 86, which is much easier to visualize compared to thousands of edges.